Work a Plot

 GARDEN MIX

 Each fall before the garden closes, gardeners planning to return for the following season can place orders for a special blend of compost and manure known as Garden Mix to be applied in the fall as a soil amendment.
-One cubic yard per full-sized plot is recommended.
-Gardeners must order and pay for Garden Mix before the payment deadline and must provide a clear space on their plots where the skid loader can deliver the amount they have ordered.
+One cubic yard per full-sized plot is recommended, and some gardeners use more.
+Gardeners must order and pay for Garden Mix before the payment deadline and must provide a clear space on their plots where a skid loader can deliver the amount they have ordered.
 Gardeners are not required to order Garden Mix.

 The Garden Mix will be delivered to the area inside the Truck Gate and will then be carried to individual plots by a Parks Department worker using a skid loader.
 Garden Mix is a soil amendment prepared by Don’s Garden Shop.